Wor-Wic has an open door admission policy. Standard entrance examinations are not required, but free

 have a GPA of at least 2.75.
 Students are encouraged to talk to their Guidance Counselors for further

 information.
 For further information, contact the Admissions Office or refer to the

 Limited Admission Programs

-Emergency medical services, nursing and radiologic technology are limited admission programs.
+Emergency medical services, nursing, occupational therapy assistant and radiologic technology are limited admission programs.
 Anyone

 interested in these programs should obtain an admission information packet from the admissions office.

 High school students in Worcester, Wicomico, Somerset and Dorchester counties are eligible to receive

 college credit for certain courses they have completed in high school as a result of articulation agreements